 About Jonathan Gillard

-Jonathan is a senior partner at Saunders Robinson Brown and specialises in commercial property developments and overseas investment.
+Jonathan is the Managing Partner at Saunders Robinson Brown and specialises in commercial property developments and overseas investment.

 About Jeff Kenny